FS > M.A.Y.B.E.

 We get a lot of Critics who stop by the blog.
 And I don’t mean people who are unkind or anything—quite the contrary, most of you make a visible effort to be polite.

-A lot of you identify with the INTJ or INTP four-letter personality types.
-You are naturally or automatically able to scrutinize, analyze, conceptualize, and see something for what it could be, which is a core gift of the Critic.
+A lot of you tell me that you identify with four-letter personality types (even if not MBTI), like INTJ or INTP: A big-picture meta-strategist, a contingency-planner, a visionary conceptualizer.
+Or a hyper-focused analyst, with an explorer’s mind and a gift for tightly-designed procedural logic.
+You are naturally or automatically able to scrutinize, analyze, conceptualize, and probably also see something for what it could be, which is a core gift of the Critic.

 And still others identify with more supportive, emotive, or idealist-existentialist personalities, like the ENFP or INFP, and you may even feel guilty that you are starting to criticize more in life, and idealize less.

 And me, what’s my interest in this?
-Hell, I’m a Critic myself.
-Personally, one of my long-term goals is to examine this archetype, and find ways to hack on it, bit by bit.
+Hell, I’m a very active Critic sometimes myself.
+Personally, one of my long-term goals has been researching and examining this archetype, and finding ways to hack on it, bit by bit.

-Sometimes we Critics are caught out by our blind spots.
+Sometimes we Critics are caught out by our blind spots, which prevent us from becoming a Healthy Critic.
 These could include:

-- Difficulties in navigating the social world at a professional level
+7. Experiencing difficulties in navigating the social world at a professional level, especially in the give-and-take sense of relating

-- Feeling like a cornered rat, in a world in which everything sucks!
+• Feeling like a cornered rat, in a world in which everything sucks, and everyone is against me!

 So, in this article I will discuss ways to train on & prevent that, among other hopefully-positive outcomes.